 No. Illumio ASP does not require any changes to standard OS or VM configurations.

-Illumio ASP performs enforcement using the native capabilities within the host operating system – iptables in Linux servers and the Windows Filtering Platform in Windows servers.
+Illumio ASP performs enforcement using the native capabilities within the host operating system – iptables in Linux servers, Windows Filtering Platform in Windows servers, and IPFilter in AIX and Solaris.
 If the Illumio VEN is tampered with, an alert is sent to the PCE.
-The PCE will attempt to reestablish control of the VEN.
-If attempts to reestablish control of the VEN are unsuccessful, the PCE can update security rules to instruct all other workloads in the environment to shun the workload in question.
+The PCE will attempt to re-establish control of the VEN.
+If attempts to re-establish control of the VEN are unsuccessful, the PCE can update security rules to instruct all other workloads in the environment to shun the workload in question.